mongodb/mongo/docs/building.md

     # aptitude install scons build-essential
     # aptitude install libboost-filesystem-dev libboost-program-options-dev libboost-system-dev libboost-thread-dev

-To run tests as well, you will need PyMongo:
+To run tests as well, you will need PyBongo:

-    # aptitude install python-pymongo
+    # aptitude install python-pybongo

 Then build as usual with `scons`: